Moist chocolate coffee cake with big fudgy crumbs ~ breakfast doesn’t get any better!

 cocoa powder gives this crumb cake its chocolatey flavor

-Cocoa powder is made by grinding up cocoa beans, with the cocoa butter removed.
 There are several main types of cocoa powder: natural, Dutched, and black or dark.
-I keep all types of cocoa in my pantry and for this chocolate crumb cake I used a combination of natural and Dutched cocoa.
+I keep all types of cocoa in my pantry but for this chocolate crumb cake I used a Dutched cocoa.

-1. Dutch Process Cocoa Powder: Dutch process cocoa powder is made by treating natural cocoa with alkali.
+Dutch process cocoa powder is made by treating natural cocoa with alkali.
 The alkalizing process removes some of the acidity, making it milder and darker than natural cocoa powder.
-It has a slightly bitter, deep chocolate flavor, and is used in recipes with baking powder.
-Dutch process cocoa is commonly used in European recipes.
+This gives my chocolate sour cream crumb cake a richer, more intense chocolate flavor.
+Dutch process cocoa is commonly used in European recipes, but it’s becoming more and more popular in the US.

 what to expect from this chocolate crumb cake

-The cake bakes up a bit unevenly, rising more on the edges as the crumbs weigh it down in sections.
+Like many crumb cakes this cake bakes up with a slightly uneven surface.
 This makes for an appealing rugged top, especially when you accent the texture with powdered sugar.

 The cake itself is moist and almost brownie-like.
 The crumble is drier and has a hint of crunch, so the combination is super nice.